JSON/XML Driver

 JSON/XML Driver properties Extra HTTP Headers tab

-Some URLs may require extra information such as tokens, form data, etc. Use this tab to specify name=value pairs to be added to the JSON or XML URL.
+Some APIs may require extra information such as tokens, form data, etc. Use this tab to specify name=value pairs to be added to the header.
 Values may be specified here, or supplied from expressions or tags.

 The following widgets are available to display information about your application’s JSON/XML Driver tags: